liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/06-displaying-messages-errors/02-adding-error-messages.markdown

 # Adding Failure and Success Messages

-To properly display correct feedback to users, you must edit your portlet classes to use @product@'s `SessionMessages` and `SessionErrors` classes.
+To display correct feedback to users properly, you must edit your portlet classes to use @product@'s `SessionMessages` and `SessionErrors` classes.
 These classes collect messages that the view layer shows to the user by using a simple tag.